corbado/example-passkeys-php-symfony/README.md

 # Complete integration sample for the Corbado web component
 This is a sample implementation of frontend and backend where the Corbado web component is integrated.
 You can see the live demo [here](TODO: Link einfügen wenn online)

-**Note:** In this tutorial a customer system was built with no preexisting user base, which is effecively realized by having the loginInfo endpoint always return a 404 code when given a username.
-In case you have an existing user base, you just need to modify this endpoint to return other status codes as well, as described in our [docs](https://docs.corbado.com/integrations/web-component/existing-user-base#2.-login-information)
+**Note:** In this tutorial a customer system was built with some preexisting password-based users.
+Have a look at our [docs](TODO:Link) to see the changes you have to make if you don't have any users yet.
+(Gets even easier then)

 ## 1. File structure
     .